Last Updated on April 26, 2022 by Rational thinking

 In the stock market, we need to be careful about making generalizations.
 For example, in the US research indicates quintiles 1 (low yielders) and 5 (high yielders) have underperformed quintiles 2-4.
 However, in a research report by Credit Suisse they conclude high payout ratios are the best dividend-stocks in Hong Kong, Switzerland, and Germany.
 The results are later confirmed by Societe Generale in a paper called Equity Income Investing Is Not All About A High Dividend Yield.

 The case for international diversification has been proved many decades ago.
 The aim of this list is to give you some ideas for further research.
-To start researching dividend-stocks might be the best place to start.
+To start researching dividend-stocks might be the best place to start, and we hope our list of German dividend stocks is useful.
 After all, the reason why companies are able to pay a dividend is because of their earnings.